TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ### Generic type

-A generic value can hold any type value.
+The generic type helps reduce boilerplate code as one generic value can hold any type value and we can consolidate similar logics into one.

 ```go
 // List represents a singly-linked list that holds any type value.